-A career as a high school history teacher requires that candidates first complete a bachelor's degree program.
-Most prospective high school history teachers earn a bachelor's degree in history, which takes about four years of full-time study.
+Beginning a career as a high school history teacher requires that candidates first complete a bachelor's degree program.
+Most prospective high school history teachers earn a bachelor's degree in history.
+This degree usually takes about four years of full-time study.

-For candidates who don't take a teacher preparation program during or after their undergraduate program, many states also offer an alternative licensure procedure that gives applicants a provisional license.
-Those with a provisional license can teach under supervision of a fully licensed teacher while taking education courses on the side.
-After one or two years, the provisional license will be upgraded to a full license if progress is deemed satisfactory.
+For candidates who don't complete a teacher preparation program during or after their undergraduate program, many states also offer an alternative licensure procedure.
+This route to licensure typically grants the candidate a provisional license, allowing them to teach under the supervision of a fully licensed teacher while taking education courses on the side.
+After one or two years, the provisional license will be upgraded to a full license if requirements are met.

-High school history teachers for private high schools are not required to have licenses.
-However, many private high schools still require teachers to hold a bachelor's degree and prefer those who have also completed teacher preparation programs.
+High school history teachers for private high schools are not always required to have licenses.
+However, many private high schools still require teachers to hold a bachelor's degree and prefer those who have also completed a teacher preparation program.

-According to the U.S. Bureau of Labor Statistics (BLS), high school teachers, including history teachers, held 946,730 jobs in 2013 (www.bls.gov).
-The BLS also reported that employment opportunities were expected to grow by 6% between the years 2012-2022, though this growth would be dependent on various levels of education spending in each state and locality.
+According to the U.S. Bureau of Labor Statistics (BLS), high school teachers, including history teachers, held 1,072,500 jobs in 2018.
+The BLS also reported that employment opportunities for high school teachers are expected to grow by 4% between the years 2018-2028, though this growth will vary by location, depending on the level of funding for public education in each state and locality.

-In May of 2013, the BLS indicated that secondary school teachers made a mean annual salary of $58,260.
-Many teachers were afforded the opportunity to earn extra income by advising, teaching or coaching extracurricular activities and by conducting summer classes.
-The majority of teachers, in 2012, belonged to a teachers' union, which was responsible for setting hours and wages.
+In May of 2018, the BLS reported that secondary school teachers made a median annual salary of $60,320.
+Many teachers were allowed to earn extra income by advising or coaching extracurricular activities and by conducting summer classes.
+In 2018, most high school teachers belonged to a teachers' union, and the union was responsible for negotiating hours and wages.